pyodide/pyodide/docs/development/core.md

 ### Backend utilities
 * `hiwire` -- A helper framework.
 It is impossible for wasm to directly hold owning references to javascript objects.
 The primary purpose of hiwire is to act as a surrogate owner for javascript references by holding the references in a javascript `Map`. `hiwire` also defines a wide variety of `EM_JS` helper functions to do javascript operations on the held objects.
 The primary type that hiwire exports is `JsRef`.
 References are created with `Module.hiwire.new_value` (only can be done from javascript) and must be destroyed from C with `hiwire_decref` or `hiwire_CLEAR`, or from javascript with `Module.hiwire.decref`.
 * `error_handling` -- defines macros useful for error propagation and for adapting javascript functions to the CPython calling convention.
-See more in the "Error Handling Macros" section below.
+See more in the {ref}`error_handling_macros` section.

 ### Type conversion from Javascript to Python